zopefoundation/zc.customdoctests/src/zc/customdoctests/README.txt

 ps1
    The first-line prompt, which defaultd to ``'>>>'``.

-   This must be a regular expression that matches exact;y 3 characters.
+   This must be a regular expression that matches exactly 3 characters.

    (Note that you can't override the second-line prompt.)